arteria/cmsplugin-contact-plus/README.md

 Beside the regular input fields there are "auto" fields, for example to submit the referral page, or additional, hidden values.
 The form will be submitted to an email address that is defined per form.
 This allows to cover a lot of use cases with a single and simple plugin.

+From v1.3.5, the plugin is compatible with Django >= 1.5

 cmsplugin-contact-plus is licensed under the MIT License.

 ## Quickstart